Transfer and characteristic idempotents for saturated fusion systems: The Burnside ring embeds in the double Burnside ring

 \section{The Burnside ring embeds in the double Burnside ring}

-In this section we show that the ``one-sided'' Burnside ring $A(\cal F)_{(p)}$ of sections \ref{secBurnsideFusion} and \ref{secStabilization} always embeds in the double Burnside ring $A(\cal F,\cal F)_{(p)}$ for $\cal F$ defined above.
+In this section we show that the ``one-sided'' Burnside ring $A(\cal F)_{(p)}$ of sections \ref{secBurnsideFusion} and \ref{secStabilization} always embeds in the double Burnside ring $A(\cal F,\cal F)_{(p)}$ of Definition \ref{dfnDoubleBurnside} above.
 In fact, Theorem \ref{thmSingleEmbedsInDouble} states that $A(\cal F)_{(p)}$ is isomorphic to the subring generated by all $\cal F$-characteristic elements.
 Through this isomorphism we can describe the structure of all the $\cal F$-characteristic elements.

 The isomorphism between the ``one-sided'' Burnside ring and a subring of the double Burnside ring is inspired by a similar result for finite groups, where the Burnside ring $A(G)$ embeds in the double Burnside ring $A(G,G)$.
 Let us therefore first analyze the situation for Burnside rings of $p$-groups and see what might be generalized to fusion systems: \begin{ex} Let $S$ be a finite $p$-group, and define $\iota\colon A(S)\to A(S,S)$ on $S$-sets by